wso2/docs-devant/en/docs/quick-start-guides/automation/mi.md

 ## Step 1: Create the new integration

-1. Attach a new repository to begin your integration.
-Refer [Attach a Repository](../references/attach-a-repository.md) for more details.
+1. Import a new repository to begin your integration.
+Refer [Import a Repository](../references/import-a-repository.md) for more details.
 2. Select the **Technology** as `WSO2 Integrator: MI`.
 3. Choose the **Integration Type** as `Automation` and click **Create**.